paulpierre/hydralisk/README.md

 https://ethereum.org/en/developers/docs/gas/

+#  👍 Issues and thank you!
+Thanks for reading this far.
+If you would like to see more, please give this repo a star ⭐ and follow me on [Twitter](https://twitter.com/paulpierre)!

+If you have any issues, please open an issue on this repo and I will get back to you as soon as I can.

+PRs are open, if there is sufficient interest I am more than excited to expand on the roadmap and/or collaborate.

 # 🛣️ Roadmap
 🚨 This was built as a proof-of-concept and is not intended for production 🚨.
-Open an issue or submit a PR if you have ideas.
+The private keys for all wallets are stored by `eth-cli` in plain-text and is not intended for use with larger sums of money you're not willing to lose..

 I will port `eth-cli` to Golang and create python bindings.
 The eventual goal is to create a performant framework for executing complex transactions with a focus on scale and shareability.